-PC gaming remains the place for supreme graphical performance.
+PC gaming is where you can find the best graphics for the latest games, provided you have a powerful enough rig.
 Be it Steam, Origin or GOG, we have all the best PC games you need to install right now.

-2017 on PC was dominated by a single game.
-PlayerUnknown’s Battlegrounds has become an absolute phenomenon in a way nobody could have ever imagined this year, smashing record after record and picking up tons of accolades along the way.
-So if you’re one of the few yet to experience a chicken dinner, why not join in the festivities this festive season!
+PlayerUnknown’s Battlegrounds has become an absolute phenomenon, smashing record after record and picking up tons of accolades along the way.
+So if you’re one of the few yet to experience a chicken dinner, this could be the best place to start your collection.

-If a multi-person battle royal isn’t your thing, then Trusted Reviews has rounded up more of the very best games this year has had in-store for players, to go with that ultra-powerful gaming rig Santa brought down your chimney.
+If a multi-person battle royale isn’t your thing, then we’ve rounded up more of the very best games PC has in store for players, including some of the early gems to appear in 2018.
+Here we go!

 Related: Xbox One X

 Whether it’s the prettiest graphics, the deepest strategy or the fastest mouse and keyboard reaction times, PC gaming has you covered, and we’ve got the very best of the lot for you to enjoy.

 Minit is a retro adventure game played in sixty second chunks.
 Once a minute is up, you’ll die and respawn in a small area designated as your home.
 This unusual quirk makes exploration and puzzle solving feel hugely rewarding as you make small yet significant discoveries with each passing second.

 Inspired by the likes of The Legend of Zelda and Undertale, the visuals are equally as charming, eliciting a sense of foreboding darkness that can’t help but charm the player as they explore.
 The sound design is equally as wonderful, pulling you in the second control is gained.